 Provided, that the conduct of the mandatory drug testing shall be in accordance with the pertinent provisions of CHED Memorandum Order No. 64, s.
-201735, Section 32 of R.A.
-No. 916536 and its IRR, Dangerous Drugs Board (DDB) Board Regulation No. 6, s.
-200337 and No. 3, s.
-200938, 2017 Revised University Code, and/or Drug Testing for the Officials, Employees and Students of the University Manual duly approved by the EVSU Board of Regents upon the recommendation by the University President.
+201729, Section 32 of R.A.
+No. 916530 and its IRR, Dangerous Drugs Board (DDB) Board Regulation No. 6, s.
+200331 and No. 3, s.
+200932, 2017 Revised University Code, and/or Drug Testing for the Officials, Employees and Students of the University Manual duly approved by the EVSU Board of Regents upon the recommendation by the University President.

 Section 10.
-Admission Procedures. - Unless the EVSU BOR may subsequently determine, upon the recommendation by the University President and EVSU-Academic council, the following steps shall also be followed:
+Admission Procedures. - Unless the EVSU BOR may subsequently determine, upon the recommendation by the University President and EVSU-Academic Council, the following steps shall also be followed:

 - 10.1.
 Applicants seeking admission to the University are required to comply with the requirements provided in this 2017 Revised University Students' Handbook and such policies duly approved by the EVSU Board of Regents subject for assessment and evaluation by assigned faculty member in respective departments. - 10.2.
 Qualified applicants shall undergo interview to be conducted by an assigned faculty member of respective departments.
 The said faculty shall evaluate and rate applicants by accomplishing the Interview Form.
-Applicants will be given the Admission Slip as well as the Permit to Pay Slip.
+Applicants will be given the Admission Slip and the Permit to Pay Slip. - 10.3.
+Applicants shall present the Permit to Pay Slip to the assigned personnel at the Cashiering Section for payment of the Entrance Examination Fee of Two Hundred Fifty Pesos (Php250.00) or such amount as may be imposed by the EVSU Board of Regents upon the recommendation by the University President. - 10.4.
+Applicants shall proceed to the Office of Admission and Guidance Services to be scheduled for University Academic Entrance Examination and standardized psychological test, and to submit the following requirements: two (2) pieces 2x2 ID picture, Admission Slip, and one (1) piece long brown envelope. - 10.5.
+Applicants shall return to the Office of Admission and Guidance Services on the scheduled date to take the University Academic Entrance Examination and the standardized psychological test and shall wait until admission results are released.